Skip to main content

 What is a lease abstract matrix?

-A lease abstract matrix is a structured spreadsheet or tool that extracts and organizes key financial terms from every lease in a property.
+A lease abstract matrix is a spreadsheet that pulls and organizes the key financial terms from every lease in a property.
 For CAM reconciliation, it tracks caps, expense stops, admin fees, base year amounts, pro-rata shares, and excluded expense categories across all tenants.

 Why do missing lease abstracts cause CAM errors?

-Without a centralized abstract, controllers must re-read individual lease documents for each reconciliation cycle.
-This leads to missed annual cap escalators, forgotten exclusion clauses, incorrect base year amounts, and admin fee miscalculations — all common sources of CAM billing errors.
+Without a central abstract, controllers must re-read each lease for every reconciliation cycle.
+This leads to missed cap escalators, forgotten exclusion clauses, wrong base year amounts, and admin fee errors.
+All of these are common sources of CAM billing mistakes.

 What CAM terms should a lease abstract track?

-At minimum: tenant name, suite, leased SF, pro-rata share, lease start/end, CAM cap (fixed or CPI), cap escalator percentage, expense stop amount, base year, admin fee percentage, excluded expense categories, and any special provisions like anchor exclusions or gross-up thresholds.
+At minimum: tenant name, suite, leased SF, pro-rata share, lease start and end, CAM cap (fixed or CPI), cap escalator percentage, expense stop amount, base year, admin fee percentage, excluded expense categories, and any special terms like anchor exclusions or gross-up thresholds.

 How often should lease abstracts be updated?

-Abstracts should be reviewed and updated at every lease execution, renewal, amendment, and expansion.
-Many portfolios also do an annual audit of all abstracts before reconciliation season to catch stale data — especially cap escalators that compound annually.
+Review and update abstracts at every lease execution, renewal, amendment, and expansion.
+Many portfolios also do an annual check of all abstracts before reconciliation season to catch stale data, especially cap escalators that grow each year.